 In accounting, capitalization refers to recording costs as assets on the balance sheet instead of as expenses on the income statement.
 A company may record the purchase price of an asset, as well as the asset’s acquisition costs, such as transportation and setup, as assets on the balance sheet.

-Capitalization also refers to transferring an off-balance-sheet operating lease onto the balance sheet and recording it as a capital lease.
+Capitalization in accounting also refers to transferring an off-balance-sheet operating lease onto the balance sheet and recording it as a capital lease.
 To do this, calculate the present value of the future operating lease payments and record the amount on the balance sheet as an asset with a corresponding liability.

 For example, a manufacturing company may record the cost of raw materials, direct labor, and overhead as assets – where labor and overhead would be capitalized costs.
 The assets (including the capitalized costs) are then transferred to the income statement as costs of goods sold as the underlying assets are sold to customers.
 Capitalizing costs increases the value of total assets and equity on the balance sheet, as well as net income on the income statement.